Installation and Set-up

 Install the Bep In Ex pack

 There’s a conflict between two Harmony DLLs installed by this pack, that will prevent our mod from compiling.
-We can get around that by:
+We can get around that by following these steps:

 Install the Nautilus DLL